barsanuphe/librariansync/README.md

 Available information are: *$a* (author), *$y* (year), *$t* (title), *$s* (series), *$i* (series_index).
 Refreshing the database automatically applies the template.

+The *server* configuration allows *librarian* to serve a selection of ebooks over http.
+It is then possible to use a well configured *LibrarianSync* to automatically connect, download the ebooks, and update the Kindle collections accordingly.

 **Note**: Only epub ebooks can be added to the library.
 They are converted to mobi while syncing with the Kindle.